Top-ranked Osage prevents Assumption from its first state final

 “We pushed hard to get those digs up and pushed hard on those blocks,” said libero Bri Gartner, who anchored the back row with 22 digs.

 Assumption had a golden opportunity to snag a two-set lead.
-It had two set points, 24-22, but Osage recorded back-to-back kills to even it.
+It had two set points at 24-22, but Osage recorded back-to-back kills to even it.
 Then it squared the match after an Assumption hitting error and a Claudia Aschenbrenner kill.

 Support Local Journalism